How Diet and Hydration Impact Your Karting Performance

 You feel your rib protector pushing through your stomach corner after corner, before the adrenaline kicks in and makes you feel less of it.

-This happens especially in the test days where we’ve got like 30 minutes before each session, thus not haviing the chance to fully digest as in the case of a race day, but still.
+This happens especially in the test days where we’ve got like 30 minutes before each session, thus not having the chance to fully digest as in the case of a race day, but still.

 So if I do have lunch, I normally go for something super light, maybe a salad, a snack bar, or a protein bar.